jefdaj/horcrux/README.md

    In the next step we'll move it into place and install dependencies.

-5. Open a root terminal (`Applications` -> `System Tools` -> `Root terminal`), put in the temporary root password, and run these commands.
+5. Open a root terminal (`Applications` -> `System Tools` -> `Root terminal`), put in the temporary root password, and run these commands one at a time.
 You can copy + paste them from here if you like.
 When prompted, confirm that you want to make the software persistent.

      ```
-     apt install -y gnupg pwgen python python-docopt python-gnupg ssss steghide qrencode expect
+     apt install -y gnupg pwgen python python-docopt python-gnupg ssss steghide qrencode expect unzip
      cd /live/persistence/TailsData_unlocked
      unzip /home/amnesia/Tor\ Browser/horcrux-*.zip
      mv horcrux-* horcrux
+     chown amnesia:amnesia horcrux -R
      mv /home/amnesia/.bashrc dotfiles/
      echo 'export PATH=/live/persistence/TailsData_unlocked/horcrux:$PATH' >> dotfiles/.bashrc
      ```